kdravolin/redmine2leankit/README.md

 	READMINE_PROJECT_IDENTIFIER = look at project settings for this, "Identifier" field

-	READMINE_MAPPING_FEATURE_ID = you may filter tickets for sync by type. e.g. sync only feaures.
-You have to specify ID of tickets type which will used for sync, e.g. "Feature" = 2

 3. You may also need to configure mapping between RedMine tickets statuses and LeanKit board lanes.
-Edit app.py file for it and change STATUSES_MAPPING constant.
+Edit config.py file for it and change STATUSES_MAPPING constant.
+4. You may filter tickets for sync by status, persons and personal status.
+Edit IGNORE_LIST in config.py file for excluding tickets from sync.
+5. This script allows you to change card status if title of ticket begins with specific prefix.
+Edit config.py file for it and add prefix to PREFIX_MAPPING constant.
-4. This script do not create the LeanKit board and lanes for you.
-So, you have to create the board and create lanes according to settings you configured in step 3 (mapping)
+6. This script do not create the LeanKit board, lanes and card type for you.
+So, you have to create the board, lanes and card status according to settings you configured in step 3 (mapping)
-5. run python app.py
+7. run python app.py

 ## Requirements